Toledo vs. Ball State NCAA Football Odds, Plays and Insights | September 25, 2021

 Ball State Stats and Trends

-- The Cardinals average 18.7 points per game, comparable to the 21.3 the Rockets surrender.
+- The Cardinals put up 18.7 points per game, comparable to the 21.3 the Rockets surrender.

-- The Cardinals have six turnovers this season, equal to the number of takeaways for the Rockets.
+- The Cardinals have six giveaways this season, while the Rockets have six takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.